Imagine (Ariana Grande song): Composition

 "Imagine" is an R&B/pop ballad with a trap-inspired rhythm.
 It is written in the key of F minor, and has a tempo of 125 BPM.
-The song features multiple whistle notes, and Grande's vocals span from F3 to C7.
-Lyrically, the song speaks about Grande's denial of failed relationships, specifically her relationship with Mac Miller.
+The song features multiple whistle registers, and Grande's vocals span from F3 to C7.
+Lyrically, the song speaks about Grande's denial of failed relationships.
 Grande described the song as being about "a simple, beautiful love that is now (and forever) unattainable."

+Critical reception

+"Imagine" has been widely regarded as one of Grande's best songs.
+In 2021, The Guardian ranked the song number three on their list of the 20 greatest Ariana Grande songs, and in 2022, Rolling Stone ranked the song number eight on their list of the 50 greatest Ariana Grande songs.

 Commercial performance

 "Imagine" proved to be Grande's most successful promotional single.
 On the issue dated December 29, 2018, "Imagine" debuted at number 24 on the US Billboard Hot 100 as the highest new entry of the week, while starting on the Streaming Songs at number 21 and the Digital Songs at number two.
 "Imagine" fell to number 71 in its second week on the Hot 100, however rebounded and surged to number 63 in its third week.
 It spent an additional week there and departed the region after four consecutive weeks.

 Following the release of Grande's own "7 Rings", "Imagine" re-entered the Billboard Hot 100 at number 99 due to strong digital downloads, spending a fifth week there.
-After the release of the parent album Thank U, Next, "Imagine" re-entered the US charts for a third time at a new peak of number 21, consequently becoming the sixth highest-charting track from the album and third highest-charting non single behind "Needy" and "NASA" which debuted at numbers 14 and 17 the same week, respectively.
+After the release of the parent album Thank U, Next, "Imagine" re-entered the US charts for a third time at a new peak of number 21, consequently becoming the sixth highest-charting track from the album and third highest-charting non-single behind "Needy" and "NASA" which debuted at numbers 14 and 17 the same week, respectively.
 The track ultimately charted for a total of eight weeks on the Hot 100.

 Internationally, "Imagine" reached the top ten in Belgium, Hungary, Ireland, Singapore, Slovakia and the United Kingdom, where it debuted at number eight on the UK Singles Chart.
 The track also peaked at number 15 on the Australian ARIA Singles Chart, number 16 on the New Zealand Singles Chart, and number 17 on the Canadian Hot 100.
 Its lowest position was in France, where it reached number 110.